streetwriters/notesnook/docs/help/contents/importing-notes/import-notes-from-standardnotes.md

 ---
 title: Standard Notes
-description: Moving from Standard Notes to Notesnook — export a decrypted backup and import it as Markdown or plain text files.
+description: Moving from Standard Notes to Notesnook — export a decrypted backup and import it with the Markdown or plaintext importer.
 pageTitle: How to import Standard Notes into Notesnook
 keywords:
   - import standard notes